agrawal-sandesh/Full-stack/README.md

 3. Bootstrap
 4. JavaScript
 5. MongoDB
-6. Node and Express jS
+6. Node and Express jS.

 As of now, I am soon going to update Express JS